 For international candidates it's particularly important to make your test booking as soon as possible once registration opens so that you can sit it at your chosen test centre.
 You may need to travel further if you leave booking to the last minute.

-This page is part of the Christ's College additional application support for prospective students applying from outside the UK.
+This page sets out the details as part of our additional application support for those applying from outside the UK.

 - courses that do not have a test

-- courses that have an test that you have to register for by mid-September before you apply.
+- courses that have an test that you have to register for by the relevant deadline before you apply.

 - courses that have an test that is organised for you automatically if you are selected for interview.